 When you look at the Mind Pump podcast listings, they change it up a little bit, but they still keep it consistent.

 Now your description.
 It shouldn’t be terribly long, but it should give readers a good understanding of what the podcast is about and information about the host.
 If you get stuck at this part, go research similar podcasts and see what they have done.
 While you want to be original with your description, this can be a great way to find some inspiration and to get the “creativity” gears churning.

 Get your tools set up

-When hosting a podcast, there are a couple tools that you’ll need to get you started.
+When hosting a podcast, there are a couple of tools that you’ll need to get started.
 First and foremost, you’re going to need a decent mic.
 I wouldn’t advise using the mic on your phone or computer.
 It may sound okay over Zoom calls, but that’s only because they are processing the audio with their software to improve the sound of it.
 You’re going to need a good mic.

 You don’t have to go crazy on a $500 mic.
 You can get the Blue Snowball for $50 and it will do you just fine.
 The only thing I might recommend as an addition to your mic is a pop filter.
-While I’ll show you later how to make your voice sound like Samuel L. Jackson’s using software, a pop filter adds another level of quality that will make your podcasts sounds amazing.
+While I’ll show you later how to make your voice sound like Samuel L. Jackson’s using software, a pop filter adds another level of quality that will make your podcasts sound amazing.
 Essentially, a pop filter eliminates “pop” sounds that are a result of how we pronounce certain sounds or letters.
 Without a pop filter, it might sound like you are smacking in the mic.
 Gross.